bbvisual/PairTally_Benchmark/README.md

 **Gia Khanh Nguyen**
 Australian Institute for Machine Learning
 University of Adelaide
-Email: giakhanh.nguyen@adelaide.edu.au
+Email: giakhanh.nguyen01@adelaide.edu.au

 ## Acknowledgments

-We thank the Australian Institute for Machine Learning and Stony Brook University for supporting this research.
-Special thanks to all contributors who helped with data collection and annotation.
+We thank the Australian Institute for Machine Learning (University of Adelaide) and the Centre for Augmented Reasoning for supporting this research.
+Special thanks to Viet Bach Tran and all contributors who helped with data collection and annotation.

 ---